Halina Reijn: 2013–2018: Continued theater work and final film roles

 In 2013, she was bestowed with the Courbois-pearl by the namesake of the award, Kitty Courbois, at the Toneelgroep Amsterdam 25th anniversary event.
 The award was created in 2010 by Toneelgroep Amsterdam and Stadsschouwburg in order to honor the careers of actresses who have made an indelible impression on the public on theater, and in the world television and film with Courbois being the inaugural recipient.
 Unlike other awards, The pearl can only given by the previous recipient to another actress.
 She then starred as the title character in the ten-part television series Charlie, the Dutch remake of the medical comedy-drama Nurse Jackie.
 In the show, she played a married ER nurse who leads a double life who struggles with a drug addiction and commits adultery.
 After reading the scripts she quickely signed on, relishing the opportunity to play a different, more cynical character.
 On the ten-year anniversary, she came back as Lavinia in Mourning Becomes Electra for the 2013/2014 theater season.
 Over the years, they staged it over 100 times with at least 35.000 visitors worldwide.
 She also had a minor part in the Feuten: Het Feestje, a stand-alone sequel film to the Feuten television series.

 Reijn portrayed four characters, three women and one man, St. Just, Julie, Lucile and Marion, in a radical restaging of Georg Büchner's Danton's Death, directed by Johan Simons.
 Its first night was on 9 February 2014, and ran until April.
 Set during the French Revolution, the story follows the conflict between French revolutionaries Georges Danton and Robespierre.
 In collaboration with theatre director Adelheid Roosen and De oversteek project, this new version incorporated hundred of local regular folks in their own clothing that are inserted in select scenes.
 This version of the famous play, was met a polarizing response.
-Loek Zonneveld writing for the De Groene, noted Reijn's acting as the three women a "strong one-woman choir commentator", but adding, St. Just, Robespierre alter ego, a "strange directerial choice" that "doesn't hold up".
+Loek Zonneveld writing for De Groene, noted Reijn's acting as the three women a "strong one-woman choir commentator", but adding, St. Just, Robespierre alter ego, a "strange directerial choice" that "doesn't hold up".
 On television, she was a guest star on the comedy show Jeuk.
 In the summer she was in back in theatres with an adaptation of The Fountainhead with her taking on the role of Dominique Francon.
 It earned a mostly positive reaction from European critics.
 In his positive review for The Guardian, Andrew Todd proclaimed Reijn as a "superb Francon" who is the "beating heart of the story".
 It was staged across Europe in Amsterdam, Festival d'Avignon, Festival Grec de Barcelona among others.
 The play would be restaged intermittently every year until 2019, including appearances in Paris, Seoul, Taiwan, New York City, and Manchester.